-As a Commercial Team Leader, you may not be surprised that the most critical factor in a high performing pricing team is NOT skill.
+As a commercial team leader, you may not be surprised that the most critical factor in a high-performing pricing team is NOT skill.
 A high competency level is necessary.
 However, the main things we look for are potential, intellectual diversity and how they’ll fit in with people and culture.

 >Download Now: Free PDF How to Drive Pricing Strategy to Maximise EBIT Growth

-In this article, we discuss how building a pricing and commercial team with a mix of different skills, style and capabilities is your secret weapon for solving problems faster.
+In this article, we discuss how building a pricing and commercial team with a mix of different skills, styles, and capabilities is your secret weapon for solving problems faster.
 We will also share with you some of the traits and characteristics of the most productive pricing teams in Australia.

 You cannot find intellectual diversity, which is a blend of must-have pricing skills, styles, and traits, in any one person.
 In other words, intellectual diversity only exists in a team.
 You’d be on a slow path to nowhere looking for just one person to solve all your pricing and commercial problems.